acubeLab/k2tree/README.md

     1    1    1    1    0    1    1    1
 ```

+## Pagerank computation

+The Pagerank is ideal for testing the speed of the matrix-vector product in a real-world scenario.
+Assuming that the input (web) matrix is given in mtx format it is first necessary to preprocess
+it using the `mtx2rowm` tool that ...

-### Matrices represented as bitarrays
+## Matrices represented as bitarrays

 The library also contains the code for compressing and operating on boolean matrices using a bitarray, ie using one bit per entry plus a small overhead.
-To make the interchange between the two compressed formats very simple, the callable functions (whose prototypes are in `k2.h` and `b128.h`) have the same names.
+To make the conversion between the two compressed formats very simple, the callable functions (whose prototypes are in `k2.h` and `b128.h`) have the same names.
 Hence, a program using the k2 format can be transformed into one using the bitarray format by redefining a few constants.
 See the use of the `B128MAT` compilation constant in the source files `k2bbm.c` and `k2mult.c` and in the `makefile`.
 Creation of bitarray matrices is currently not supported for textual input matrices.
 Since bitarray representation does not take advantage of sparsity, the largest supported size is $2^30$.

 The programs `b128sparse.x`, `b128bbm.x` and `b128mult.x` work exactly like  `k2sparse.x`, `k2bbm.x` and `k2mult.x` except that they use the bitarray representation instead of the k2 format.